DRAFT

 9 units (3-0-6) | first term

 Prerequisites: Intermediate-level familiarity with Fourier transforms and linear systems analysis.
-Basic understanding of Maxwell's electromagnetic theory (EE 40 and EE 44, or equivalent).
+Basic understanding of Maxwell's electromagnetic theory (EE/APh 40 and EE 44, or equivalent).